 A diamond is carbon in a concentrated form, but it becomes the most precious gemstone in the world when mined, cut, and polished.
 “When Diamonds are formed, the pressure exceeds 700,000 psi and temperatures over 1200°C (2192°F).”
 Wow!
 That is extreme temperature and pressure under which form diamonds.

-In today’s post I will attempt to parallel diamonds’ formation and qualities to lives of Christian women.
-On Saturday, August 24, 2019, I spoke at Central Church of Christ Women’s Lectures in Chiefland, Florida.
-The awesome theme was “RARE STONES & PRECIOUS JEWELS.”
-My assigned topic was “Shining Bright Like A Diamond.”
-As daughters of the King have you ever thought of yourself as Diamonds?
+I will attempt to parallel diamonds’ formation and qualities to the lives of Christians.
+A couple of years ago, I was honored to be a speaker at a Women’s Ladies Day Program in Chiefland, Florida.
+Their awesome theme was “RARE STONES & PRECIOUS JEWELS”, and my assigned topic was “Shining Bright Like A Diamond.”

-We too have embedded within us diamond like qualities awaiting to be mined, cut and polished by our Master Jeweler.
-We also must pass through extreme temperature, temptations and pressure in trials and tribulations.
+As children of the Most High, we too have embedded within us diamond like qualities awaiting to be mined, cut and polished by our Master Jeweler, and we also must pass through extreme temperature, temptations and pressure in trials and tribulations.

 A diamond is an object that is led through the process only by the hands of the jeweler.
-We too should allow only the hands of our Master Jeweler lead us through our spiritual process bringing out magnificent radiance and stunning beauty that laid dormant.
+We too should allow the Hands of our Master Jeweler to lead us through our spiritual process to bring out magnificent radiance and stunning beauty that laid dormant.

-After we have successfully gone through the process, we become the most precious gemstone in God’s sight.
-Eloquently describes is the beautiful outcome of being tested, “The trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ.
+After we have successfully gone through the process, we become the most precious gemstone in God’s sight and a bright light in the dark world.
+Eloquently describe is the beautiful outcome of being tested, “The trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ.
 Whom having not seen, ye love; in whom, though now ye see him not, yet believing ye rejoice with joy unspeakable and full of glory.
-Receiving the end of your faith, even the salvation of your souls ~ 1 Peter 1:7-9.

 The unique molecular structure of the carbon atoms makes a diamond very hard.
-As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand the pressures of the world and the wiles of Satan.
+As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand pressure from wiles of Satan.
 A diamond is the hardest known mineral and can only be cut by another diamond.
-Ladies, we are in a spiritual warfare and should always be mindful not to cut each other.
-From personal experience I know that a cut inflicted by a sister Diamond is very painful and does not easily heal!
+Sadly, wolves in sheep’s clothing cut one another with in words, thoughts or deeds.

-We become more valuable under the sharp edge of God’s word when pierced and shaped ~ Cut.
+Cut.
+We become more valuable under the sharp edge of God’s word when pierced and shaped.

-Apostle Paul eloquently stated in Ephesians 5:17 that we present ourselves to himself a glorious church, not having spot, or wrinkle, or any such thing; but that we should be holy and without blemish ~ Clarity.
+Clarity.
+Apostle Paul eloquently stated in Ephesians 5:17, we present ourselves to Himself a glorious church, not having spot, or wrinkle, or any such thing; but that we should be holy and without blemish.

-Diamond processing does not happen overnight and neither do our transformation from sinners to saints which upheavals our true worth, value, and bring to surface our hidden treasures.
-“My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
-But let patience have its perfect work, that you may be perfect and complete, lacking nothing” ~ James 1:2-4.
+Diamond processing does not happen overnight and neither do our transformation from sinners to saints revealing our true worth, value, and bring to surface our hidden treasures.

 Yes!
-It is well known Jesus said some very difficult things that make people not want to follow Him, but we should try to demystify teaching others the essential of obeying the gospel of Jesus—without adding or taking away from the Bible.
-Please be mindful as Christians influencers our spiritual talk must match our spiritual walk.
+It is well known Jesus said some very difficult things that made people not want to follow Him, but we should demystify the Word without adding or taking away from His Word.